 Are they Honey Bees?

 If you are unsure whether you have honey bees please visit our All About Bees page to determine if what you are seeing is actually honey bees.
-If you are seeing is a honey bee swarm then email us here to contact our swarm call coordinator to arrange for swarm removal.
-If you have bees in the walls of your home skip to the section below titled "Bees in Buildings and Trees."
+If you are seeing is a honey bee swarm then email us here to contact our Swarm Captain, David Gobbel, to arrange for swarm removal.
+If you have bees in the walls of your home, see the next section below titled "Bees in Buildings and Trees."

 Bees in Buildings and Trees

-Mid-State Beekeepers Association does not recommend, make referrals, or try to connect beekeepers and homeowners for removals from structures.
+Mid-State Beekeepers Association does not typically try to connect beekeepers and homeowners for removals from structures.
 Removals necessitate a specific skill set not taught in beekeeping and because of this we do not want to give the impression of sending someone that, in fact, may or may not possess those skills.
-You will find on the national list (below) both individuals and local businesses that wish to be contacted for cutouts or removals.
 To insure you are protected, we recommend you consider experience, contractor licenses, insurance, and satisfy yourself with the business or individual prior to entering into a contract for services.

 First, if it's a swarm, local beekeepers will typically gladly lend a hand to help you remove the bees and often at little or no charge.
 You get the bees removed, save yourself and your family exposure to insecticide, and get to feel good about saving one of our environment's most valued pollinators.